jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/management-groups.md

 ┗ 📂output
 ```

-Follow these steps to customise the management group names and IDs:
+Follow these steps to customize the management group names and IDs:

 1. Run the following script to create the `lib` folder and the `alz.alz_architecture_definition.json` under the standard accelerator file structure: